berbiche/infrastructure/README.md

-# My OVH VPS configuration
+# My new infrastructure repository

-In this repository resides the configuration for my OVH VPS host.
+In this repository resides the configuration for my new homelab and some of my VPS hosts.

 Technologies used: